osquery/osquery-site/src/data/blog/posts/community_articles/2018-08-20-osquery_windows_process_auditing.md

 ## Learn More

-Stay tuned for [future posts](https://www.darkbytes.com/blog) on Osquery!
+Stay tuned for [future posts](https://osquery.io/blog/community-articles) on Osquery!
+If you have any questions please hop into #process-auditing or #windows in the [Osquery Slack](https://osquery.slack.com/).

-If you have any questions please hop into #darkbytes in the [Osquery Slack](https://osquery.slack.com/) and shoot us a message!
+Learn more about how [DarkBytes](https://www.darkbytes.com/blog) is leveraging Osquery to streamline security operations!